$E$-theory is compactly assembled

 \subsection{Comparison of the models for $\mathrm{E}$-theory}

-In the preceding three sections we have constructed three functors from separable $G$-$C^{*}$-algebras to stable $\infty$-categories which are characterized by slightly different universal properties \cref{wetrokgpwergfrefwerfwrefgsf} for $\esGght$, \eqref{rferwiufherufihweriufhwreiufhi} for {$\esGs$}, and \eqref{rqwfwfw} for $\esGf$.
+In the preceding three sections we have constructed three functors from separable $G$-$C^{*}$-algebras to stable $\infty$-categories which are characterized by slightly different universal properties {\eqref{gqjiofwefqwefqwefqew}} for $\esGght$, \eqref{rferwiufherufihweriufhwreiufhi} for {$\esGs$}, and \eqref{rqwfwfw} for $\esGf$.
 In order to recall, $\esGght$ is by {definition} the universal functor from $G\nCalg_{\sepa}$ to an $\infty$-category which inverts the classical $E$-theory equivalences.
 The functor {$\esGs$} is by construction the universal homotopy invariant, $K_{G}$-stable, {exact and countable sum preserving} functor to a {countably cocomplete} stable $\infty$-category.
 Finally, $\esGf$ is by construction the universal homotopy invariant, countable filtered colimit preserving, $K_{G}$-stable and Schochet exact functor to a countably cocomplete stable $\infty$-category.

-By an inspection of the universal properties above we observe that $\esGf$ misses the exactness property of the other two functors. {But \cref{ifqerwfqewdfewdewdqedf} shows} that $\esGf$ is automatically exact. {This will be used in \cref{iouheqwrfiotuiojfsjkbna1} in order to verify that $\esGs$ is equivalent to $\esGf$.
-In \cref{gregijweoirjferffwrf} we then show that $\esGs$ can be obtained as a Verdier localization of equivariant $KK$-theory.
-This implies that $\esGs$ is also a Dwyer-Kan localization.
-We use this information in \cref{iouheqwrfiotuiojfsjkbna2} in order to show that $\esGs$ and $\esGght$ are equivalent as well.}
+By an inspection of the universal properties above we observe that $\esGf$ misses the exactness property of the other two functors. {But \cref{ifqerwfqewdfewdewdqedf} shows} that $\esGf$ is automatically exact. {This will be used in \cref{iouheqwrfiotuiojfsjkbna1} in order to verify that $\esGs$ is equivalent to $\esGf$. {In \cref{kopghrthrhertegtrg} we have seen that $\esGs$ is also a Dwyer-Kan localization.} We use this information in \cref{iouheqwrfiotuiojfsjkbna2} in order to show that $\esGs$ and $\esGght$ are equivalent as well.}

 {\begin{rem} This argumentation is independent of the verification of the universal property of the classical equivariant $E$-theory functor $\esGn$ stated in \cite{Guentner_2000}.
 If one is willing to use it one could immediately conclude that $\esGs$ and $\esGght$ are equivalent as symmetric monoidal functors in an essentially unique manner by comparing \eqref{fasdfoiuqiofafdfffs1} and \eqref{fasdfoiuqiofafdfffs2}.
 See also \cref{jiogpgergrwgw9}. \hB \end{rem}}